lightbend/kafka-with-akka-streams-kafka-streams-tutorial/README.md

 * `kafkaStreamsModelServerInMemoryStore` -  Kafka Streams implementation of model serving using the [Processor Topology](https://kafka.apache.org/10/documentation/streams/developer-guide#streams_processor_topology) APIs and in-memory ("naive") storage
 * `kafkaStreamsModelServerKVStore` -  Kafka Streams implementation of model serving using a key-value store provided by Kafka Streams and the Kafka Streams [DSL](https://kafka.apache.org/10/documentation/streams/developer-guide#streams_dsl)
 * `kafkaStreamsModelServerCustomStore` -  Kafka Streams implementation of model serving using a custom store and the Kafka Streams [DSL](https://kafka.apache.org/10/documentation/streams/developer-guide#streams_dsl)
-* `scalakafkastreamingwrapper` -  Scala implementation of Kafka streams DSL.
-TODO - is this Debasish's new library?
-If so, can we switch to that?

 You can see the list of SBT projects using the `sbt projects` command.
 Note that the top level project, in the root directory, is called `akkaKafkaTutorial`.